 - Nearly 60% of Gen Zers prefer learning on YouTube over learning through apps, textbooks, or group activities (Pearson)

 - 80% of teens say YouTube has helped them become more knowledgeable (Ipsos)

 Short, 2–4 minute videos with no goal and no marketing push have racked up record views.
-What’s more, today’s teens are highly sensitive to content that doesn’t make them feel good: Positive, uplifting messages and storytelling resonate with this group.
+What’s more, today’s teens are highly sensitive to content that doesn’t make them feel good.
+Positive, uplifting messages and storytelling resonate with this group.

-TikTok surged in popularity in 2019 (and shows no signs of slowing), particularly among the Gen Z demographic.
+This app surged in popularity in 2019 (and shows no signs of slowing), particularly among the Gen Z demographic.
 With its quick, fun, engaging style, the TikTok platform is the leading channel among Gen Z for short-form video sharing.
 TikTok content combines trending video and memes in a short, 15-second clip.
 And because all video is shot and presented in vertical format, it underscores the importance of feeding video to Gen Z that’s aligned for how they watch, as opposed to re-purposing existing video content.